SL79/TempHolding/README.md

 | ```hotfix```  | No        | main           | Maintenance or hotfix branches are used to quickly patch production releases   |
 | ```test```    | No        | main           | Used for testing outside of any specific project issue                         |

+Certainly!
+GitHub Flow is a lightweight, branch-based workflow that many development teams use for managing and deploying code.
+Here's a summary of the GitHub Flow branching strategy:

+ - Create a Branch:
+Start by creating a branch for a new feature or bug fix.
+This branch is usually based on the main or master branch.
+ - Add Commits:
+Make changes and commit them to your branch.
+Each commit represents a set of changes related to the feature or bug fix.
+ - Open a Pull Request:
+Once you're done with the changes, open a pull request (PR).
+A pull request is a request to merge your changes into the main or master branch.
+ - Discuss and Review:
+Team members can review your code, leave comments, and discuss the changes within the pull request.
+This facilitates collaboration and ensures code quality.
+ - Make Changes:
+If there are suggested changes or feedback, make the necessary adjustments in your branch and push the changes.
+The pull request will be automatically updated.
+ - Merge Pull Request:
+Once the changes are approved, the pull request can be merged into the main or master branch.
+This integrates your changes with the rest of the codebase.
+ - Deploy:
+After the merge, the code is ready to be deployed.
+The GitHub Flow encourages frequent and small releases, making it easier to manage and identify potential issues.
+ - Cleanup:
+After the code is merged and deployed, you can delete the branch.
+This keeps the repository clean and makes it easier to track active branches.

+Key points of GitHub Flow include its simplicity, emphasis on small and frequent releases, and collaboration through pull requests.
+It's particularly well-suited for projects with continuous delivery and a need for quick iterations.

 ## Naming Conventions

 ## Versioning